 What to Know Before you Go

-Because Carova is literally off the beaten path, it's important to stock up on your beach essentials before you check into your vacation home.
-Neighboring Corolla features several chain grocery stores for food and beach supplies, and there are even several grocery delivery services that cater to the 4WD areas for vacationers who want to truly relax.
+Because Carova is literally off the beaten path, it's important to stock up on beach essentials before you check into your vacation home.
+Neighboring Corolla features multiple chain grocery stores for food and beach supplies, and there are even several grocery delivery services that cater to the 4WD areas for vacationers who want to truly relax.

 You must have a 4WD vehicle to access Carova.
 There are no taxi services available.
 Before getting on the beach ramp, be sure to air down your tires to around 20 psi for optimal beach driving, and while driving stay on the "road," or the sand tracks that lead down the beach above the tide line.
 It's generally a good idea to bring along a shovel and several boards in case you get stuck, however there are several local towing companies that service the area and can assist in case of an emergency.